 People who have friends tend to be happier, and also are apt to be more active.
-Conversely, people who are socially isolated may be at higher risk for cognitive problems.
+Conversely, those who are socially isolated may be at higher risk for cognitive problems.

 Loneliness And Depression

-Depression and anxiety can be common mental health issues for seniors.
-Although it’s not yet recognized as a major risk factor, a study from the journal Psychology and Aging implies that loneliness increases the risk of depression.
+Depression and anxiety are common mental health issues for seniors.
+Although it is not yet recognized as a major risk factor, a study from the journal Psychology and Aging implies that loneliness increases the risk of depression.

 Sometimes, people who begin to feel depressed draw back from social contacts.
 This increased isolation can lead to additional feelings of loneliness, which in turn can worsen depression, creating a vicious circle.
 Finding ways to reach out to these folks and help them connect with others can help break this cycle.